navcoin/navcoin-org/content/bounties/index.zh.md

     <h2 class="article-title">
         Bounty Program Details
     </h2>
-    <p class="paragraph-text">The Navcoin Core Developer bounty program was initiated by Navcoin Developer <a href="https://github.com/aguycalled" target="_blank">Alex V</a> to encourage the decentralisation of Navcoin Core development.</p>
+    <p class="paragraph-text">The Navcoin Core Developer bounty program was initiated by Navcoin Developer <a href="https://github.com/aguycalled" target="_blank" rel="nofollow noopener noreferrer">Alex V</a> to encourage the decentralisation of Navcoin Core development.</p>
     <p class="paragraph-text">There are two main ways to claim coins through the bounty program:</a>
     <h3>1.
 Solving GitHub Issues</h3>
     <p class="paragraph-text">The issues which can be worked to claim coins will be labelled with a special tag.
 Issues will be assigned to candidates on a first-come-first-served basis and the assignment should be handled on the GitHub issue.
 If&nbsp;you want to work on a bounty, make sure you comment on it and your claim has been&nbsp;acknowledged.</p>